MarkusJx/node-java-bridge/README.md

 11. `long` or `java.lang.Long` values will always be converted to `BigInt`
 12. `boolean` or `java.lang.Boolean` values will be converted to `boolean`
 13. `char` or `java.lang.Character` values will be converted to `string`
-14. Java arrays will be converted to javascript arrays, applying the rules mentioned above
+14. Java arrays will be converted to javascript arrays, applying the rules mentioned above except
+15. Byte arrays will be converted to ``Buffer`` and vice-versa

 ## Command line interface